 This phase II/III trial studies how well methylphenidate and exercise work in reducing cancer-related fatigue in patients with prostate cancer.
 Methylphenidate is a type of central nervous system stimulant that can improve cognitive ability, mainly in memory and cognitive function.
 Exercise can improve mood and the physical aspects of cancer-related fatigue.
 Giving methylphenidate in combination with exercise may work better in reducing cancer-related fatigue in patients with prostate cancer.

-Additional locations may be listed on ClinicalTrials.gov for NCT03772834.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT03772834.

 Locations matching your search criteria